 - possible tool for improving sleep insomniacs

-Additionally, a study from 2016 found that a compound in sage, salvia, could have cognitive protective and enhancement abilities in patience with Alzheimer’s and dementia.
+Additionally, a study from 2016 found that a compound in sage, salvia, could have cognitive protective and enhancement abilities in patients with Alzheimer’s and dementia.
 However, more research is needed in this area to know for certain if sage or salvia is a viable tool in fighting these diseases.

 What does it mean to smudge your home?

 Sage smudging a home or place is a sacred ritual that dates back to 4500 BC that many do to help cleanse the space or promote good energy.
 Sage, contains a compound even called “salvia”, which in Latin means to heal.
-But does the act of sage smudging harm our dogs and pets?
-Are there alternatives to the traditional smoking of sage that will do essentially the same thing?
-In this article, I will explore these questions and more.

-While the benefits of sage smudging are fairly remarkable, let’s make sure safe it’s safe for our dogs and pets.
+While the benefits of sage smudging are fairly remarkable, let’s make sure it’s safe for our dogs and pets.

 Second, we need to know if sage or the burning of sage is toxic to a dog.
 Sage itself is not considered a toxic herb for dogs.
 Although, the ASCPA recommends only allowing your dog to eat 1-2 leaves of sage.

-Next, is burning or smudging sage toxic to your dog?
-While there is no evidence to support that it’s toxic, I would recommend caution.
-Some people do smudge their pets and themselves.
 However, since dogs’ anatomies are much different than humans it’s difficult to say if it’s beneficial or harmful.
-There have not been any studies of significance on the subject.
+To date, there have not been any studies of significance on the subject.

 Finally, many dogs are scared of fire or things that appear to be smoking.
 My rescue dog, Henry, doesn’t like the sight of burning sage, even from a great distance.
 It scares him.